-Nevertheless, assuming that METFORMIN is a generic name, METFOR XR is not identical or confusingly similar thereto.
-METFORMIN and METFOR XR may have the same first six letters, but it is not the generic name of the pharmaceutical product involved, more particularly because of the additional letters X and R. Further, there is no showing that METFOR is the customary or usual designation of the product, nor that which serve in trade to designate the kind, quality, quantity, intended purpose, value, geographical origin, time or production or other characteristics thereof.
+Nevertheless, assuming that METFORMIN is the generic name, METFOR is not identical or confusingly similar thereto.
+METFORMIN and METFOR may have the same first six letters, but it is not the generic name of the pharmaceutical product involved.
+Further, there is no showing that METFOR is the customary or usual designation of the product, nor that which serve in trade to designate the kind, quality, quantity, intended purpose, value, geographical origin, time or production or other characteristics thereof.

-The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him who has been instrumental in bringing into the market a superior article or merchandise, the fruit of his industry and skill; to assure the public that they are procuring the
+The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him who has been instrumental in bringing into the market a superior article or merchandise, the fruit of his industry and skill; to assure the public that they are procuring the genuine article, to prevent fraud and imposition; and to protect the manufacturer against substitution and sale of an inferior and different article as his product.